Astroua/TurbuStat/CHANGE.rst

 Version 1.0 (unreleased)
 ------------------------
+* #105 - Bug in wrapper function.
+Added test for wrapper.
 * #102 - Homogenized the structure of the statistics and distance metrics.
 Several API changes and two metrics had their names changed: StatMomentDistance -> StatMoment_Distance and MVC_distance -> MVC_Distance.
 * #104 - Common base class for 2D power spectra
 * #103 - implement a corrected version of the wavelet transform